 There are several alternatives to the previous method.
-For example, Garimella et al. [3] develop a method to optimize meshes in which the nodes of the optimized mesh are kept close to the original positions by imposing the Jacobians of the current and original meshes to be also close.
-Frey et al. [4] get a control of the gap between the mesh and the surface by modifying the element-size (subdividing the longest edges and collapsing the shortest ones) in terms of an approximation of the smallest principal curvatures radius associated to the nodes.
-Rassineux et al. [5] also use the smallest principal curvatures radius to estimate the elementsize compatible with a prescribed gap error.
+For example, Garimella et al. [4] develop a method to optimize meshes in which the nodes of the optimized mesh are kept close to the original positions by imposing the Jacobians of the current and original meshes to be also close.
+Frey et al. [5] get a control of the gap between the mesh and the surface by modifying the element-size (subdividing the longest edges and collapsing the shortest ones) in terms of an approximation of the smallest principal curvatures radius associated to the nodes.
+Rassineux et al. [6] also use the smallest principal curvatures radius to estimate the element-size compatible with a prescribed gap error.
 They construct a geometrical model by using the Hermite diffuse interpolation in which local operations like edge swapping, node removing, edge splitting, etc. are made to adapt the mesh size and shape.
-More accurate approaches, that have into account the directional behavior of the surface, have been considered by Frey in [6].
+More accurate approaches, that have into account the directional behavior of the surface, have been considered in by Vigo [7] and, recently, by Frey in [8].